You may have heard it advertised on your favorite podcast or local radio station. But what is Noom? Just another fad?

 “It’s psychology-based which is how weight loss plans should be based,” says Stevenson.
 “It’s similar to MyFitnessPal in which you can track food and exercise.
 It has an element of interaction with coaches.
 The concept is good, and they claim high success rates for those reasons.”

 Checking out its website, you read that Noom creates a personalized plan based on a person’s unique goals and uses coaches to reinforce those goals.
 Each day, members receive a brief nutrition course — catered to where a person is in their journey — followed by daily quizzes.

 The program’s foundation is one based on a color-coding system that ranks foods from green to yellow to red.
-This system is meant to help members understand the density of calories in foods and not necessarily indicate that it’s bad for you.
+This system is meant to help members understand what foods are nutrient dense and not necessarily indicate that it’s bad for you.
 Red means it’s much more calorie-dense and might not fill you up.
-This color-grading is meant to create balance in your meals.
+The Noom Diet color-grading is meant to create balance in your meals.

 - Non-fat yogurt

 - Whole grain tortilla

 Your healthy habits and diet diary are the key to success

 In a 2016 study, Noom reported that of the 35,921 users analyzed, approximately 78% had weight loss and 60% kept it off a year later.
 The study found that the most important factor affecting maintenance or failure of weight reduction was the dinner input frequency.
 User-submitted data “is automatically fed to your own plan to improve it every day” according to their website.